zalando/restful-api-guidelines/headers/CommonHeaders.md

  - [`Content-Encoding`](https://tools.ietf.org/html/rfc7231#section-3.1.2.2) indicates compression or encryption algorithms applied to the content.
  - [`Content-Length`](https://tools.ietf.org/html/rfc7230#section-3.3.2) indicates the length of the content (in bytes).
  - [`Content-Language`](https://tools.ietf.org/html/rfc7231#section-3.1.3.2) indicates that the body is meant for people literate in some human language(s).
- - [`Content-Location`](https://tools.ietf.org/html/rfc7231#section-3.1.4.2) indicates where the body can be found otherwise ([see below for more details](#must-use-contentlocation-correctly)).
+ - [`Content-Location`](https://tools.ietf.org/html/rfc7231#section-3.1.4.2) indicates where the body can be found otherwise ([see below for more details](#must-use-contentlocation-header-correctly)).
  - [`Content-Range`](https://tools.ietf.org/html/rfc7233#section-4.2) is used in responses to range requests to indicate which part of the requested resource representation is delivered with the body.
  - [`Content-Type`](https://tools.ietf.org/html/rfc7231#section-3.1.1.5) indicates the media type of the body content.

-## {{ book.must }} Use Content-Location Correctly
+## {{ book.must }} Use Content-Location Header Correctly

-The Content-Location header is *optional* and can be used in successful write operations (PUT, POST or PATCH) or read operations (GET, HEAD) to signal the receiver the actual location of the resource transmitted in the response body.
+The Content-Location header is *optional* and can be used in successful write operations (PUT, POST or PATCH) or read operations (GET, HEAD) to guide caching and signal a receiver the actual location of the resource transmitted in the response body.
 This allows clients to identify the resource and to update their local copy when receiving a response with this header.

 The Content-Location header can be used to support the following use cases: